gjtorikian/markdown_conrefs_js/readme.md

 First, add `require('markdown_conrefs')` to your code.
 This module only has two functions:

 * `init(source [, type] [, exclusions ]` must be called first!
 This creates the id-to-content hash.
 The parameters are:
-  * `source` is an array of strings for directories and filenames. `source` can represent the file you want to parse, the files you want to parse, or the highest level directory you want to start searching content references for--this module will recursively find all conref IDs in files to keep track of them.
+  * `source` is a string of a directory or file name, or, an array of strings for directories and filenames. `source` can represent the file you want to parse, the files you want to parse, or the highest level directory you want to start searching content references for--this module will recursively find all conref IDs in files to keep track of them.
   * `type` is the extension of your markdown files.
 This is optional, and defaults to ".md".
 You can either include the dot or omit it.
   * `exclusions` is an array of strings, indicating any files or directories you don't want to process when `source` is a directory.
 This is optional.